WoermannXT/proTools/Code Factory/Simatic/README.md

 # Simatic
 A collection of functions and code snippets for the Step7 PLC.
-The code is written in the STL synthax.
+File extension .awl is written in the STL synthax.

 [bioC:](/bioC) Code designed Batch I/O Control developed by Woermann Automation